William Bateman (bishop): Life

-In the list of books given by the bishop to his new college theology is represented only by a small Bible, together with a Compendium and a Recapitulation of the Bible, all the rest being books of canon or civil law.
+In the list of books given by the bishop to his new college, theology is represented only by a small Bible together with a Compendium and a Recapitulation of the Bible, all the rest being books of canon or civil law.
 His own private library, however, reverting to the college after his death, was more adequately furnished with theological works.
+There are two surviving manuscripts from his donation: Repertorium biblicum (MS8), and the Tabula Martiniana (MS15).

 Two years previously, in 1348, a clergyman of Bateman's diocese, Edmund Gonville, rector of Terrington, had obtained licence from Edward III to found a college for twenty scholars in honour of the Annunciation of the Blessed Virgin.

 Gonville died before his foundation had been fully established, and had he not named Bishop Bateman as his executor the whole design would probably have collapsed.
 Bateman carried out Gonville's scheme as a second founder, though with some important changes in its character, 21 December 1351.
 He removed the college to its present site, near his earlier foundation, and substituted for Gonville's statutes a selection from those of Trinity Hall, by which the requirement of an almost exclusively theological training was abolished.
 The first Master was Bateman's former chaplain, John Colton, later Archbishop of Armagh.

 On 17 September 1353 Bateman, as founder of the two societies, ratified an agreement of fraternal affection and mutual help between them ‘as scions of the same stock,’ the precedence, however, being assigned to the members of Trinity Hall, tanquam fratres primogeniti.
 Bateman's interest in the university of Cambridge, in which in his own words he had ‘received the first elements of learning, and, though undeservedly, the doctor's degree,’ had been shown at an earlier period by a gift of £100, as a sum from which members of the university might borrow on pledges up to £4.
 Such donations were at that period not at all rare.

 The last year of Bateman's busy life was marked by no less than three of those diplomatic missions on which he had so often, and on the whole, so fruitlessly, crossed the Channel.
 He was again commissioned, 30 March 1354, with William de Clinton, 1st Earl of Huntingdon, and others, to negotiate a final peace with France; and again, on 28 August of the same year, to treat with the French ambassadors before the pope.
 But Edward's terms were refused by the French king.
 Once again, and for the last time, 30 October, Bishop Bateman set out on his familiar journey, accompanied by Henry of Grosmont, 1st Duke of Lancaster, and Michael Northburgh, bishop of London, to treat before the pope concerning the king's castles and lands in France.
 The negotiations were prolonged.
 The new year found the commissioners still at Avignon.
 The delay was fatal.
 A sudden sickness, popularly attributed to poison, attacked the bishop, and he died on the festival of the Epiphany, 6 January 1355.